aleshaleksey/fansys23/06-abilities.md

 **Special**:

-- This ability is blocked by 6ft of earth, wood or organic material, or 2ft of stone or metal.
+- Living beings detected by life sense normally do not benefit from concealment vis-a-vis the character with life sense that detected them.
 - An entity with life-sense automatically detects living beings in range unless they have full cover as described above, or are concealed or veiled *from this sense* by supernatural means.
+Additionally, an entity may attempt to hide from life sense amongst/behind *other* living beings.
 - Optionally, with a perception roll you can distinguish an entity's type, subtype and race/template/kind (threshold, 12, 16, 24), although a separate knowledge roll may be required to identify this if you are unfamiliar with the type, subtype or template.
+- At levels I-III, this ability is blocked by 3ft of earth, wood or organic material, or 1ft of stone or metal.
+- At levels IV-VI, this ability is blocked by 6ft of earth, wood or organic material, or 2ft of stone or metal.

 **Prerequisites**: